MichaelCurrin/static-sites-generator-resources/Jekyll/setup_and_run.md

 - `.bundle/config` - Short bundle config file.
 This can be versioned if you like.
 - `vendor/bundle/` - A directory containing installed project gems.
 This directory should be added to your ignore file to avoid versioning it.

-Alteratively, you can override the default path with your own.
+Alternatively, you can override the default path with your own.

 ```bash
 $ bundle install --path <NEW_DIR_PATH>